 Pages of the text itself and of all items following the text (i.e. the notes and bibliography) should be numbered consecutively throughout in Arabic numbers, beginning with number 1 on the first page of the first chapter or introduction (but not preface).
 Please number every page to be bound, including pages on which only illustrations, drawings, tables, or captions appear.
 The page numbers do not need to meet the 1" margin requirements.

 Please note that when a graph, map, etc. is oversized, there is a limit on how much of this can be handled by the archiving process with ProQuest/UMI.
 All figures should appear within the text at the point where reference to them is first made.

 In presenting footnotes and bibliography, use a consistent form acceptable in your discipline, such as Kate L. Turabian, A Manual for Writers (University of Chicago Press), the MLA Style Sheet, or Campbell's Form and Style (Houghton Mifflin).
 Electronic Styles: A Handbook for Citing Electronic Information (Information Today, Inc.) is helpful for noting electronic information.
 There are style guides for almost every discipline.
 Check with the library for further information.

-If you would like a copy of your thesis in book form (regular size, printed on both sides of the page) this option is also available.
-Once your thesis is processed through UMI and appears on their website a book copy can be ordered.
-If you think you may do this you should make adjustments to your margins, page size, and fonts that follow the recommendations above.
+If you would like a copy of your thesis in book form you can order through UMI once your thesis is processed and appears on their website.
+If you do this you may need to make adjustments to your margins, page size, and fonts.